Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Results

 \subsubsection{Interrogating the validity of automated application}

 To assess the feasibility of automating rubric application, we compare MLLM-generated annotations to human annotations for each rubric criterion.
 Across artifacts, the MLLM’s labels of cultural appropriateness agree with human judgments for 78–88\% of the images in our dataset (fourth column in Table \ref{tab:operationalization-results-maintext}), with a consistent tendency to over-predict appropriateness for five of the six artifacts.
-We disaggregate agreement by images labeled as appropriate versus inappropriate by humans, and reveal two types of MLLM errors.
-Human-MLLM agreement for the \emph{inappropriate} images calculates the MLLM's ability to recognize violated criteria.
-In contrast, human-MLLM agreement for the \emph{appropriate} images calculates whether the MLLM can recognize valid depictions.
-Each has different implications for how practitioners might revise their rubric criteria to improve judge performance, as the best steps forward (\eg{} relaxing or clarifying criteria in cases of false negatives, or strengthening or expanding criteria in cases of false positives) will depend on the type of error being made.
+Disaggregating by images labeled as appropriate versus inappropriate by humans reveals two types of MLLM errors.
+Human-MLLM agreement for the \emph{inappropriate} images tells us the MLLM's ability to recognize violated criteria.
+In contrast, human-MLLM agreement for the \emph{appropriate} images tells us whether the MLLM can recognize valid depictions.
+Each has different implications for how practitioners might revise their rubric criteria to improve judge performance, as the best steps forward depend on the type of error being made---for instance, relaxing or clarifying criteria to address false negatives vs. strengthening or expanding criteria to address false positives.